treytomes/micro-hack/docs/LOG.md

 * Use the "e" key followed by an arrow to examine the tile in that direction.
 * Use the ";" key to activate a selection cursor.
 Move the cursor around to inspect a tile.  `enter` for more details.
 * Used page flipping to get a good performance boost, and knock out the jagged entity movement bug.
+* Bonus: The game is almost playable from the browser!

 ## Known Bugs